-- (4) Amounts reflect costs associated with the continuation of coverage for group medical, vision and dental benefits for 18 months based on current COBRA rates. - (5) The named executive officers are fully vested in their accounts.
+- (3) Under the stock option agreements, all options would vest upon a change in control and termination of employment without cause or termination by the executive for good reason.
+However, no options were unvested at December 31, 2011. - (4) Amounts reflect costs associated with the continuation of coverage for group medical, vision and dental benefits for 18 months based on current COBRA rates. - (5) The named executive officers are fully vested in their deferred compensation accounts.